petermorlion/pwa/README.md

     <script type="text/javascript" src="./pwa.js"></script>

 ###Options
+Options are provided by declaring global variables.
+This is not a best-practice and I hope to change that in the future.
+Meanwhile, these are the available options:

 * username: this is the username of your PicasaWeb account
 * photosize: the size to display single images
 * columns: the amount of columns to display all albums and all images in an album